Total War Saga: Thrones of Britannia Game Cover

 • “Some playability issues during multiplayer and very few microtransactions, but they can easily be ignored.”

 The humor in the game is often derived from its quirky art style, amusing unit names, and the absurdities of gameplay, such as AI mishaps and unexpected character behaviors.
-Players find enjoyment in the comedic elements of multiplayer interactions and the humorous voice work, particularly resonating with British players who appreciate the funny place names and army titles.
-Overall, while some aspects may be unintentionally funny, they contribute to a lighthearted experience that enhances the game's charm.
+Players find humor in the game's setting, with funny place names and the comedic potential of multiplayer interactions, particularly in scenarios involving family betrayals.
+While some aspects of the humor are unintentional, they contribute to a lighthearted experience that can be enjoyable, especially for newcomers to the Total War series.

 • “A single stack enemy general unit (of 12 men) can conquer half your kingdom if left unchecked, which is hilarious.”

-Character development in the game has received mixed reviews, with some players appreciating the loyalty system and faction-specific missions, while others criticize it for lacking depth and immersion compared to titles like Crusader Kings, Shogun 2, and Attila.
-Many feel that the character development mechanics are basic and uninspired, particularly in family dynamics and overall engagement, leading to a less satisfying experience.
-Overall, while there are elements of character development present, they are often seen as constrained and not fully realized.
+Character development in the game has received mixed reviews, with some players appreciating the loyalty system and faction-specific missions, while others criticize it for lacking depth and immersion compared to titles like Crusader Kings or Shogun 2.
+Many feel that the character development mechanics are basic and uninspired, with limited opportunities for meaningful interactions or growth, particularly in the family aspect.
+Overall, while there are some positive elements, the consensus leans towards disappointment in the depth and complexity of character development.

 • “Good graphics and character development and interaction with events - the loyalty system makes the game feel a little more realistic.”